AyadLab/SpinalCord_RM1/README.md

 # SpinalCord_RM1

-Applying spatial transcriptomics on spinalcord data
+- Spatial transcriptomics on spinalcord data which included both single cell and single nucleui RNA seq.
+- Applying different deconvolution algorithms on this data to find any biological pattern to it.